novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-103.md

 "I don't know about other things, but 【Jungle Music】 is really popular among my classmates.
 Many of them use it more because of the event where they get 300 coins for a 10,000 won recharge."

-"Hyun-woo, I can't eat.
+"Na-yoon, I can't eat.
 Stop it."

 Fortunately, Kim Tae-hyun intervened and stopped them.